Hannah Ann Sluss: Early life

 Sluss was born in Knoxville, Tennessee to parents Jennifer and Rick.
-She has a sister Haley, and a brother Wade.
+She has a sister, Haley, and a brother, Wade.

 Career

 Sluss has modeled for most of her life in multiple ads.
-She also competed in pageants.
-For the Miss Tennessee, she was the first runner-up in 2015 and 2018, came in fourth place in 2017, and was the second runner-up in 2014.
+She has also competed in pageants.
+In the Miss Tennessee pageant, she was the first runner-up in 2015 and 2018, came in fourth place in 2017, and was the second runner-up in 2014.
 She was also Miss North Knoxville.

 In 2019, she was cast in season 24 of The Bachelor, starring pilot Peter Weber.
 Filming took place in the fall of 2019.
 She was officially announced as a contestant on December 16, 2019.
 She was the winner of the season and got engaged to Weber on the finale.
 On After the Final Rose, it was revealed Weber called off their engagement because he was still in love with runner-up Madison Prewett.
 She appeared on The Ellen DeGeneres Show after the season ended.

 She appeared on The Ultimate Surfer in September 2021 along with Mike Johnson.
 She got surf lessons from the contestants and got to choose who gets to move on.

 Personal life

 Sluss is a Christian.
 Sluss began dating NFL running back Jake Funk in November 2021.
 They announced their engagement on January 25, 2023.
-On June 26, 2024, the couple married in Italy.
+In June 2024, the couple married in Italy.
 In June 2025, the couple announced they were expecting their first child.
+On November 20, 2025, the couple welcomed their first child.